Grid2op/lightsim2grid/docs/use_with_grid2op.rst

   time to read back the data once the powerflow has run plus the time to update the environment and the observations etc.).
 It is reported in "iteration per second" (`it/s`) and represents the number of grid2op "step" that can be computed per second.
-- **grid2op powerflow time** corresponds to the time the solver take to perform a powerflow as seen from grid2op (counting the resolution time and some time to check the validity of the results but not the time to update the grid nor the grid2op environment).
+- **grid2op 'backend.runpf' time** corresponds to the time the solver take to perform a powerflow as seen from grid2op (counting the resolution time and some time to check the validity of the results but not the time to update the grid nor the grid2op environment), for lightsim2grid it includes the time to read back the data from c++ to python.
 It is reported in milli seconds (ms).
-- **solver powerflow time** corresponds to only the time spend in the solver itself.
-It does not take into account any of the checking, nor the reading back of the data etc. It is reported in milli seconds (ms).
+- **solver powerflow time** corresponds only to the time spent in the solver itself.
+It does not take into account any of the checking, nor the transfer of the data python side etc. It is reported in milli seconds (ms) as well.

+There are two major differences between **grid2op 'backend.runpf' time** and **solver powerflow time**.
+In **grid2op 'backend.runpf' time** the time to initialize the solver (usually with the DC approximation) is counted (it is not in **solver powerflow time**).
+Secondly, in **grid2op 'backend.runpf' time** the time to read back the data is also included.
+This explain why **grid2op 'backend.runpf' time** is stricly greater, for all benchmarks, than **solver powerflow time** (the closer it is, the better the implementation of the LightSimBackend)

 First on an environment based on the IEEE case 14 grid: